aptmcl/JiL.jl/README.md

 [![Build Status](https://github.com/aptmcl/JiL.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/aptmcl/JiL.jl/actions/workflows/CI.yml?query=branch%3Amaster)
 [![Coverage](https://codecov.io/gh/aptmcl/JiL.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/aptmcl/JiL.jl)

+JiL means _JiL is Lisp_.

+Jil is a Lisp syntax for Julia.

-JiL is a Lisp syntax for Julia.
+On the most basic level, JiL is about supporting a fully-parenthesized prefix syntax for Julia.

+However, JiL is much more than just that.
+In the good tradition of Lisp, we plan to develop JiL on top of JiL, improving the syntax and supporting different programming approaches.

 ## Installation